monarch-initiative/mondo/docs/developer-guide/regenerate-import.md

 6. If you are expecting new classes to be added, check to see if those were added.
 For example: check the coronovirus shows up in the new import
     1. `grep 2697049 imports/ncbitaxon_import.obo`
     2. 2697049 = ID for class I am trying to import.
-7. Commit ncbitaxon_import.obo file (if you see changes on any other files, discard the changes on the other files):
+7. Commit ncbitaxon_import.* file (if you see changes on any other files, discard the changes on the other files):
      `git add imports/ncbitaxon_import.obo`
+     `git add imports/ncbitaxon_import.owl`
-     `git status` should only this file is to be committed.
+     `git status` - only those two files should be added and ready to be committed.
+There will be some untracked files as well, which should not be added or committed.
      `git commit`
      `git push`
 8. Once you regenerated the new import, it could contain newly deprecatecd classes from the source ontology and this could affect the Mondo ontology by creating danglers/obsolete references.
 To fix this, follow the instructions in [Repair axioms pointing to deprecated classes](https://mondo.readthedocs.io/en/latest/developer-guide/repair-obsoleted-classes/).